ChrisLynch96/data-analytics/notes/markdown/labs-comments.md

 Determines the value of splitting on a variable, determined by averaging the decrease in impurity of the model by splitting on that variable over all the models in the random forest.
 The Predictors/Variables which reduce the amount of impurity/heterogeneity more are deemed to be of a higher importance.
 For classification, node impurity is measured by the gini index and for regression by the residual sum of squares.

+## Lab 4 regression tree

+Will output numeric values instead of discrete categorical values like classification trees.

+the constant to predict is based on the average of all values that fall into a subgroup.

+for each subset of data, every distinct value of every predictor is used to determine the possible split that could occur that would split the data into two regions $(R_1, R_2)$ such that the overall sums of squared error are minimized:

+$minimize{SSE = \sum_{i\in{}R_1} (y_i - \bar{c}_1)^2 + \sum_{i\in{}R_2} (y_i - \bar{c}_2)^2$

+The lower the SSE the better the a split is at fitting the trend in the data.
+It has a lower variance.
+The opposite is true with a higher SSE

+where $y_i$ is the actual value of the target variable and $c_x$ is the mean of the predicted values in a region

+A possible split is the average between two consecutive data points.

+## Lab 5 data imputation with mean, median and regression

+the cbind function takes the columns, the variables/predictors, and combines them into a new data frame.
+It is short for column bind

+the lm function stands for linear model and is used to create simple regression models

 ## Acronyms